Last updated on 1 June 2022

 PhD supervision and examination

-- Studentships: Two of my Ph.D students have received AHRB/C studentships; seven have received UEA studentships or bursaries.
+- Studentships: Three of my Ph.D students have received AHRB/C studentships; nine have received UEA studentships or bursaries.

 - Dissertation panels: Several students in Literature and Film, as well as in Philosophy.

 - External PhD examination: At Edinburgh, Essex, Oxford and Kent.
-Also invited to externally examine in Abo, Finland.
+Also invited to externally examine in Abo, Finland, and Helsinki, Finland.

 Recent administrative experience